 Home Remedy Ear Infection Drops (Garlic Ear Oil Recipe)

-- 2 tbsp olive oil or fractionated coconut oil
+- 2 tablespoon olive oil or fractionated coconut oil

 - 2 cloves raw garlic crushed